honeycombio/intro-to-o11y-dotnet/README.md

 # Connect to Honeycomb

+Hint: You can configure this in appsetting.json instead, but try not to commit that file to git with your API key in it.

 ```sh
 export HONEYCOMB__APIKEY=<your api key here>
 export HONEYCOMB__DATASET=hello-observability # optional; this one will default to this.
 You can choose your own